On the rate of convergence in quenched Voronoi percolation: Introduction

 One of the main achievements in~\cite{BKS99} was the characterization of noise sensitivity for a sequence of Boolean functions in terms of their influences.
 Given an event $A\subseteq\{0,1\}^n$ we define the \emph{influence} of $A$ with respect to the bits $j=1,2,\ldots,n$ as $\Inf_j(A):=\P(\Ind_{A}(\omega)\neq\Ind_{A}(\sigma_j\omega))$, where $\sigma_j$ is the operator that replaces the $j$th bit $\omega_j$ of $\omega$ by $1-\omega_j$.
 A central result in~\cite{BKS99}, which has come to be referred to as the BKS Theorem, states that a sufficient condition for a sequence of events $(A_n)_{n\ge1}$ (or the sequence of indicators corresponding to these events) to be noise sensitive is that

 Also in~\cite{BKS99}, the authors devised a method based on algorithmic exploration of the bits of $\omega$, as a means to verify condition~\eqref{eq:BKScond} in specific examples.
 This `algorithm method' was later refined by Schramm and Steif~\cite{SS10}.
 A \emph{randomized algorithm} is an algorithm that sequentially queries bits of $\omega$, and where the next bit queried is determined by some probability measure depending on the information obtained thus far.
 An algorithm $\mathcal{A}$ is said to \emph{determine} an event $A$ if, when the algorithm ends, it has determined whether $\omega\in A$ or not.
 The \emph{revealment} of $\mathcal{A}$ is defined as $\delta(\mathcal{A}):=\max_j\P(\mathcal{A}\text{ queries bit }j)$.
-The Revealment Theorem, due to Schramm and Steif~\cite{SS10}, can be phrased as follows: For any monotone event $A\subseteq\{0,1\}^n$ and randomized algorithm $\mathcal{A}$ that determines $A$ we have
+The Revealment Theorem, due to Schramm and Steif~\cite{SS10}, implies the following:\footnote{Below, in the appendix, we offer a direct probabilistic proof of this version of the Revealment Theorem.} For any monotone event $A\subseteq\{0,1\}^n$ and randomized algorithm $\mathcal{A}$ that determines $A$ we have

 Combining~\eqref{eq:BKScond} and~\eqref{eq:SS} outlines the essence of the algorithm method from~\cite{BKS99}: identification of an algorithm with low revealment that determines the event in question.